Colt is a marketing analyst and freelance writer who's always been interested in examining businesses to help inform others.

-The use of technology is permeating in every aspect of our lives.
+The use of technology is permeating every aspect of our lives.
 Although electronic pest repellers have been met with much doubt, this pest ridding technology is gradually seeing the limelight and gaining acceptance.
 However, it must be noted that not all states in the United States (for example, Colorado, Hawaii, Indiana & New Mexico) permit the sales of electronic pest control products.

 Diatomaceous earth causes insects (those with an exoskeleton) to dehydrate and eventually die.
-The main advantage of Diatomaceous Earth is that it is not poisonous and generally harmless to the human body.
-What you can do is to mix water or roaches' favourite food (such as flour and chocolate) with Diatomaceous Earth, and then placing these food baits near the 'hotspots'.
-You can easily obtain Diatomaceous Earth from your local hardware store or online.
+The main advantage of Diatomaceous earth is that it is not poisonous and generally harmless to the human body.
+What you can do is mix water or roaches' favourite food (such as flour and chocolate) with Diatomaceous earth, and then place these food baits near the 'hotspots'.
+You can easily obtain Diatomaceous earth from your local hardware store or online.

 Get Rid of Attractants

-Cockroaches are not only attracted to warm dark, damp environments (that is why kitchens are often nesting grounds for cockroaches) as described earlier.
-They are also attracted to clutters, cardboard boxes, paper, magazines and most importantly, food and water.
+Cockroaches are not only attracted to warm, dark, damp environments (that is why kitchens are often nesting grounds for cockroaches), as described earlier.
+They are also attracted to clutters, cardboard boxes, paper, magazines, and most importantly, food and water.
 It is amazing how these vermin can live off simply on the newspapers you intend to recycle, so try not to leave them lying around.
 Cockroaches can live without food for a very long time but not water.

 Cockroaches will not have to feed on boric acid for it to take effect.
-Simply by crawling over areas treated with boric acid will cause their eventual death (even their entire colony when they return home).
+An unsuspecting roach crawling over areas treated with boric acid will cause them to die (even affecting their entire colony when they return home).
 The acid, which resembles white powder, should be applied in minimal quantities in areas where cockroaches are likely to appear and traverse.

-Borax and Sugar Mixture
+DIY Borax and Sugar Mixture